RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Drawing/LoadPalette.md

 # LoadPalette

 ## Description
-Loads a palette into a `palBank` starting from `startPalIndex`, with an offset of `startIndex` and reading all colors through to `endIndex`.
+Loads a palette into `PalBank` starting from `StartPalIndex`, with an offset of `StartIndex` and reading all colors through to `EndIndex`.

 ## Parameters
 - `Path`
 The path to the palette file, relative to `Data/Palettes/`.
 - `PalBank`
-The ID of the palette bank for the palette to load, indices 0-7 are valid.
+The ID of the palette bank for the palette to load into.
+Indices 0-7 are valid.
 - `StartPalIndex`
-The starting index of the loaded palette.
+The starting index to load colors from in the loaded palette file.
 - `StartIndex`
-The starting index of the palette bank from which the loaded palette will override.
+The starting index of the palette bank from which the loaded palette will overwrite.
 - `EndIndex`
-The ending index of the palette bank from which the loaded palette will override.
+The ending index of the palette bank from which the loaded palette will overwrite.

 ## Return Value
 None.

 ## Syntax
 ```
-LoadPalette("string Path", int PalBank, int StartPalIndex, int StartIndex, int EndIndex)
+LoadPalette(string Path, int PalBank, int StartPalIndex, int StartIndex, int EndIndex)
 ```

-## Examples
+## Example
 ```
 LoadPalette("Masterpalette.act", 2, 16, 24, 32)
 ```

-## Note
-HW Renderer cannot use this function.